blcxtranslations/blcx/_translated/chapter-0045.md

 But Lin Xuan did not panic at all.
 He once again reached into his bosom and fished out five more seals.
 Fire and water mutually suppress each other, and these five freeze seals, although there were all low-level seals, but relying on their numbers of five against one, it would still have, more or less, the same amount of power.

-Yan Tian Heng opened his eyes wide in shock.
+Yan TianHeng opened his eyes wide in shock.
 He was both surprised and angry.
 This brat was very unexpected.
 Just where exactly is he from that he could take out so many seals?

 Not to mention rogue cultivators, even disciples of sects would not be this wealthy!

 But not matter what, he could not let him live.

-Thinking of this, Yan Tian Heng launched a wild storm of attacks, one mid-grade technique after another flew towards Lin Xuan.
+Thinking of this, Yan TianHeng launched a wild storm of attacks, one mid-grade technique after another flew towards Lin Xuan.

-Lin Xuan had an apathetic look on his face but in his heart, he had to admit that Yan Tian Heng indeed worthy of being a seventh layer of cultivation expert.
+Lin Xuan had an apathetic look on his face but in his heart, he had to admit that Yan TianHeng indeed worthy of being a seventh layer of cultivation expert.
 At this very moment, he knew how lucky he was to be able to take care of Zhou Yan with a trap back then.

 If it wasn't because of the fact that Zhou Yan underestimated him after seeing his weak cultivation and took him lightly, thus not even bothering to even raise a spiritual shield, then he would have fallen in that small mountain valley long ago.